spinnaker/spinnaker.github.io/setup/configuration/index.md

       server:
         git:
           uri: https://github.com/example/spinnaker-config
+          basedir: /tmp/config-repo
           refresh-rate: 10
 ```

+> The repository will be cloned to the directory specified by the `git.basedir` property.
+If using multiple Git repositories, you must give each repository a unique value for `basedir`.

 To use a HashiCorp Vault backend, configure the settings under `spring.cloud.config.server.vault`.
 Your configuration might look like the following example: